TrostAft/TrostAft.github.io/source.md

 ##About Me
 - Math and CS guy
-- Likes scientific computing and low level CS.
+- Likes numerical stuff and low level CS projects.
+- Has a tendency to start small modules and never finish them.
 - See [my Github](https://www.github.com/TrostAft)
-- Not great at web design (Sorry)
+- Not great at web design (sorry)

 ##Skills
 - See [my resume](Resources/Resume/Resume.pdf)